12 Reasons You Haven’t Received Your Tax Refund

-However, because of the shutdown, the IRS will begin processing return later than usual, especially as a bit of paper work has piled up while employees were furloughed.
+However, because of a shutdown, the IRS processes returns later than usual, especially as a bit of paperwork piles up while employees were furloughed.

-Additionally, if you filed with tax preparation software, note that the returns weren't sent until the IRS were ready to accept the returns.
-The software held the return until the shutdown was over and the IRS started to accept returns.
+Additionally, if you filed with tax preparation software, note that the returns may not be sent until the IRS is ready to accept the returns.
+The software holds the return until the shutdown is over and the IRS starts to accept returns.

 2. Review Shows Errors

 If a review of your tax return shows errors, your tax refund could be delayed.

 Doing it the old fashioned way (a paper return) leads to the possibility that the IRS scanner has trouble deciphering your writing.